 If you are spending 4 days living off your bike, you’re going to want to bring a few things other than the riding gear you’ll be wearing.
 On the other hand, you don’t need a full change of clothes for every day.

 I’ve learned that compression riding shorts are the best underwear for riding.
 They wick moisture, prevent chaffing, and pack very light.
-I pack 2 pair (plus the pair I’m wearing) for a 4 day trip.
+I pack 2 pairs (plus the pair I’m wearing) for a 4-day trip.

 Nothing feels better than a clean pair of socks, therefore I try to bring a pair for every day I will be riding.
 Since some riding socks don’t pack small, you can save space by bringing fewer pair if you have access to a stream or sink where you can wash the pair you aren’t wearing.

 Realistically, you only need the shirt you are wearing plus one more.
 One shirt is easily good for two days.
 I found that activewear shirts like Under Armor work best.
 Stay away from cotton.

 The easiest and lightest way to stay warm at night or on the trail is with thermals.
 I rarely ever need them while riding because my jacket and pants are warm enough, but once you take those off at night you want something to wear to bed.
 Thermals aren’t too bulky and they do a good job of protecting you from cold.
 Stay away from big hoodies or sweatshirts.
 They take up way too much space.
 If you need more warmth at night, you can always put your riding jacket on.
 I even wore mine to bed in Colorado once.
 It helped me get to sleep and stay warm.